RevenueHunt/docs/docs/how-to-guides/add-discount.md

 ## Apply Discount Only if Customer Leaves Their Email

-In Shop Quiz, it is possible to apply a discount at checkout only for the customers who leave their email in the quiz.
+In RevenueHunt app, it is possible to apply a discount at checkout only for the customers who leave their email in the quiz.
 To set this up you need to follow these steps:

 1. **Create multiple results pages**: To do that, go to the [`Results Page Settings -> Advanced -> Multiple Results Pages`](https://docs.revenuehunt.com/reference/quiz-builder/#multiple-results-pages-settings) and click ``Activate`.
 [Multiple Results Pages Settings](https://docs.revenuehunt.com/reference/quiz-builder/#multiple-results-pages-settings) screen will appear and a second Results page will be added.
     ![how to add discount multiple result pages](/images/manual_quizbuilder_resultspage_settings_multipleresultspages.png)